Kolyn090/oxford-picture-dictionary/README.md

 students of English.
 It provides students a glance at American lifestyle, as well as compendium of useful vocabulary.

+# Disclaimer
+This project has not been authorized by Oxford University Press.
+Any image products come from The New Oxford Picture Dictionary used in this project are owned by Oxford University Press.
+I am using them for practice and educational purposes.

+❌ What you cannot do to this project:
+1. use any material presented in it for commercial purpose
+2. sell it to others (not even a modified version)
+3. use AI tools to analyze it
+4. use it in an advertising-supported website
+5. use it in a product that generates revenue
+6. Change the license

+✔ What you can do to this project:
+1. Improve this project, like clone, fork & send a Pull Request
+2. Academic research & education
+3. Non-profit organizations

 ### In this project, I have:
 * Greatly improved image resolution by utilizing [AI Image enhancement](https://letsenhance.io/boost)
 * Made numbered tags interactive